Checkmate (Jadakiss song): Release

 "Checkmate" was released on March 9, 2005, a few hours after a press conference where 50 Cent announced the end of his feud with rapper The Game.
 Released as a promotional single on Ruff Ryders Entertainment/Interscope Records, the song was premiered later that day along with Fat Joe's "My FoFo" on DJ Funkmaster Flex's radio show on Hot 97.

 According to Slate, after the release, "Checkmate" was in heavy rotation on hip-hop radio.
 The song appeared on Billboard's Hot R&B/Hip-Hop Songs chart, where it peaked at number 56.
 The success of the song allowed Jadakiss to go on tour, where he would perform the song.
 "Checkmate" was later included on the live album Jadakiss: Kiss Of Death – Tour 2005.

 Legacy

 50 Cent and Jadakiss continued to release diss tracks aimed at each other throughout the year, until they ended the feud when 50 Cent visited Jadakiss' studio and they spent a few hours talking to each other.
 According to Jadakiss, he made "a lot of money" off the feud.
-In 2011 he claimed the feud was "just a good marketing tool for 50 and his second album".
+In 2011, he claimed the feud was "just a good marketing tool for 50 and his second album".

-In 2022 XXL magazine described the song as an "exercise in concision and rhyme technique" and called it "one of the very best clapbacks in rap history".
+In 2022, XXL magazine described the song as an "exercise in concision and rhyme technique" and called it "one of the very best clapbacks in rap history".
+The Ringer placed "Checkmate" at number 11 on their list of the greatest diss tracks of all time, stating that "Jadakiss defeated him by reminding people that there was a reason why 50 was initially blackballed, that there was a reason real street dudes wanted him gone".
+The website's writer Jayson Buford viewed the song as the beginning of "50 Cent's transition into a wrestling heel–like celebrity who used to be a rapper".